nestauk/asf_public_discourse_home_decarbonisation/asf_public_discourse_home_decarbonisation/pipeline/bert_topic_analysis/README.md

 ## Evaluating the results of difference models and hyperparamters

 `evaluate_bertopic_results.py`
-This script evaluates the results of the topic analysis on different metrics.
+This script evaluates the results of the topic analysis on different metrics (percentage of outliers and average probablity of belonging to a non-outlier topic) by changing BERTopic model specification such as:

+- number of topics
+- representation model
+- minimum topic size
+- vectorizer model
+- UMAP model
+- HDBSCAN model
+- embedding model

 `bert_params_config.py`
 File with parameters to test BERTopic in `evaluate_bertopic_results.py`